GoogleCloudPlatform/gcsfuse/docs/semantics.md

 The behavior of type cache is controlled by the following flags/config parameters:

-**Type-cache TTL**: It controls the duration for which Cloud Storage FUSE allows the kernel to inode type attributes.
+**Type-cache TTL**: It controls the duration for which Cloud Storage FUSE caches an inode's type attribute.
 It can be set in one of the following two ways.
 * ```metadata-cache: ttl-secs``` in the config-file.
 This is set as an integer, which sets the TTL in seconds.
 If this is -1, TTL is taken as infinite i.e. no-TTL based expirations of entries.
 If this is 0, that disables the type-cache.
 If this is <-1, then an error is thrown on mount.
 * ```--type-cache-ttl``` commandline flag, which can be set to a value like ```10s``` or ```1.5h```.
 The default is one minute.
 This will be deprecated in a future version and is currently only available for backward compatibility.
 If ```metadata-cache: ttl-secs``` is set, ```--type-cache-ttl``` is ignored.